upleveled/prettier-plugin-tailwindcss/README.md

 - `prettier-plugin-svelte`
 - `prettier-plugin-sort-imports`

-One limitation with this approach is that `prettier-plugin-tailwindcss` *must* be loaded last.
+One limitation with this approach is that `@upleveled/prettier-plugin-tailwindcss` *must* be loaded last.

 ```json5
 // .prettierrc